cryptocopycats/programming-mooncats/09_garfield.md

 Yes, you can mint yourself
-MoonCats from the "raw" format.
+Mooncats from the "raw" format.
 Let's try using the default Garfield-themed colors from the Pixel Drawing Tool and the design #0 (Standing Smiling Pure Left):